sertralinefeverdream/conways-game-of-life/README.md

 ![Glider Video](/assets/imgs/glider.webp)

 ### Possible future improvements
-- [X] Loading and saving grid presets in a file format.
+- [X] Loading grid presets from a file format.
-- [X] Command line arguments to specify generations per second.
+- [X] Command line arguments to specify generations per second and other properties.
 - [ ] Keyboard inputs to pause and resume the game.
     - [ ] Possibly the ability to edit in-place while paused?